TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 15/Exodus 15.21.md

 ---

-And Miriam answered them, Sing ye to Jehovah, for he hath triumphed gloriously; The horse and his rider hath he thrown into the sea.
+Miriam answered them, "Sing to Yahweh, for he has triumphed gloriously.
+The horse and his rider he has thrown into the sea."